Pre-Professional Summer Intensive 2026

 La Jolla, CA 92093

-City Ballet of San Diego adheres to San Diego County’s Health and Human Services Agency COVID-19 protocols.
+City Ballet of San Diego adheres to San Diego County’s Health and Human Services Agency health and safety protocols.

 Questions?